laurgu/CSI4107_A1/README.md

 1. **Jsoup Parsing:** The files in the coll folder are read using Jsoup which allows ill-formatted xml files to still be parsed.

 2. **Document Extraction:** The seperate documents in each file are extracted by identifying \<DOC> tags.
-The \<DOCNO> and \<TEXT> of each document are extracted.
+The \<DOCNO> and \<TEXT> of each document are extracted. <TEXT> is converted to lowercase to allow stopwords to be properly removed in the following section.

 3. **Preprocessing:** The documents are preprocessed using a custom analyzer that extends the analyzer class provided by Lucene.
-   It tokenizes words and applies lowercasing and stop word removal.
+   It tokenizes words and removes stopwords.

 ### Part 2